-Teleconsultation refers to the electronic communication that happens between a clinician and patient for the purpose of diagnostic or therapeutic advice.
-They are particularly useful to provide healthcare services in situations where face-to-face consultation may not be easy.
-To date Tele-consultations session have been primarily supported by videoconferencing systems (such as Skype) via web cams to video and audio communication.
-While these systems are advantageous for teleconsultations they do not fully support diagnosing and treating physical injuries that require touch and movement.
-Current tele-consultation systems often require the support of a third person to act as a proxy for the clinician to conduct the physical examination.
+Teleconsultation refers to the electronic communication between a clinician and patient for the purpose of diagnostic or therapeutic advice.
+Teleconsultations are particularly useful in situations where face-to-face consultation may be difficult or impossible.
+To date, tele-consultation typically occurs by video conferencing systems (such as Skype) via web cameras.
+While these systems are helpful for enabling communication, they do not adequately support the diagnosis and treatment of physical ailments, especially those that require touch and movement, as is common in physiotherapy.

 This project is a collaboration between the Royal Children’s Hospital via Mark Bradford in the Chronic Pain Management CPMS and the Microsoft Research Centre for Social Natural User Interfaces (SocialNUI) at the University of Melbourne.

 Deepti Aggarwal, PhD Candidate, Microsoft Research Centre for SocialNUI, University of Melbourne